 Traditionally, they would be given as gifts to a loved one, although nowadays they are a popular souvenir (but don’t try and eat the souvenir ones!) that come in a range of sizes.
 The licitarsko srce are similar to the lebkuchen hearts that you find in Germany and Austria, although the red colouring and decoration of the Croatian ones means they are distinct.
 Read more about them on the Licitar website and online shop.

 This kind of gingerbread making is actually on the UNESCO World Intangible Cultural Heritage list – read more about this here: Gingerbread craft from Northern Croatia.

 Giant Easter Eggs

 The small town of Koprivnica, in northeastern Croatia near the country’s border with Hungary, exhibits a collection of two metre tall Easter eggs in the run up to Easter.
-These Easter eggs are hand-painted each year by local artists in the naive art style that is popular in the area, and some of these eggs are often put on display elsewhere in Croatia and have even been exhibited abroad.
+These Easter eggs are hand-painted each year by local artists in the naive art style that is popular in the area.
+Most years, these eggs ‘travel’ and are put on display elsewhere in Croatia and have even been exhibited abroad.

 You can watch a video of these eggs on display in Koprivnica’s main square for Easter 2014 below:

 In many ways, the cravat is one of the most famous symbols of Croatia – hey, it even sounds really Croatian…right?
 A cravat is, of course, a type of necktie mostly worn by men.
 The cravat originated in the 1630s in France where Croatian mercenaries were based at the time, there to help support King Louis XIII.
 These Croatian soldiers wore these unusual neckties which caught the attention of the fashionable Paris set – and the cravat was born.
 The word “cravat” comes from the Croatian for Croatia – which is “Hrvat”.